Zipcoder/reveal-slides.tcus/md/intro-to-oop-defining-a-class.md

 -
 # Access Modifiers

-You already saw that there are four access modifiers: public, private, protected, and default access.
-We are going to discuss them in order from most restrictive to least restrictive:
+Below are the four access modifiers, in order from most restrictive to least restrictive:

 - **private**: Only accessible within the same class
 - **default** (package private) access: private and other classes in the same